NagriHussain/bootstrap-application/README.md

-Demo application that does responds with a JSON payload upon receiving a request.
+Demo application that responds with a JSON payload upon receiving a request.